 The opportunity for 100% bonus depreciation has passed, and the benefit is now decreasing each year.
 The rate began phasing out in 2023, dropping to 80%.
 For property placed in service in 2024, the bonus depreciation rate is 60%.
 This percentage will continue to decrease by 20% each year until it disappears completely.
 This phase-out creates a real sense of urgency for real estate investors.
 The longer you wait to perform a cost segregation study and apply this strategy, the smaller the potential first-year deduction becomes.
 Acting now ensures you can capture the highest possible tax savings before this valuable incentive is gone.
 Our team can help you create a plan to maximize these benefits while they last.

-Combine Cost Segregation and Bonus Depreciation for Maximum Savings
+Pairing Cost Segregation with Bonus Depreciation for Bigger Tax Savings

 On their own, cost segregation and bonus depreciation are effective tax-saving tools.
 But when you use them together, you create one of the most powerful tax deferral strategies available to real estate investors.
 This combined approach allows you to significantly accelerate your depreciation deductions, which can dramatically lower your taxable income and free up a substantial amount of cash in the first year of owning a property.
 Let’s break down how this works and the impact it can have on your bottom line.